Shirakumo/radiance-tutorial/Part 1.md

 Since API endpoint names need to be globally unique and can't contain any parsable information, there's no need for a name and a URI like there is for a page definition.
 Instead, we get a simplified lambda-list that specifies the arguments that the endpoint receives, either through GET or POST variables.
 Last, we get another list of options, just like for the page definition.

 So far this endpoint doesn't do anything except check that it gets the required `text` argument somehow.
 Not very useful.
 Indeed, we'll need to get access to a database to store our information in.
 Radiance provides for that as well, by way of an interface.
+Interfaces are a form of contract for the signatures of symbols in a package.
+What this means is that an interface is a specification that defines the signatures and behaviour of functions, variables, macros, etc. within a package.
+When something wants to make use of an interface's functionality, a specific implementation of that interface is then loaded.

+A database interface is perhaps the most obvious and sensible example.
+After all, there are many different types of databases, but all of them can be used in a very similar fashion for the most part.
+As such it makes sense to define an interface for databases in general, and let the choice of the specific database up to someone else-- usually the administrator of a final Radiance installation.

-In order to make use of the interface, we'll first need to add it to our system's dependencies.
+Now, in order to make use of the database interface, we'll first need to add it to our system's dependencies.

 ```common-lisp
 (asdf:defsystem plaster